 Set a precise but doable objective.
-It can be “save $5,000 in an IRA this year” or “pay down my credit card debt more quickly.”
+It can be “Save 1 lakh this year by buy doing investments in the relevant sections exempted by the govt under Income Tax Brackets” or “pay down my credit card debt more quickly.”
 To see how much you would need to save each month or year to achieve your goal, use a savings goal calculator.

 14. Monitor Expenditures

 Keep tabs on your monthly cash flow, which is comprised of your revenue less your outgoings.
 Additionally, this step will make it simpler to track advancement toward your savings objective.
 Try a spending tracking budget app.
 Alternatively, you may use these five steps to track your monthly spending.